11. Business Social Security Contributions in France

 The option to pay social security contributions on the basis of a best estimate is available at the request of the business, and without supporting information.
 Needless to say, there may still be the need at the end of the year to regularise the contributions based on final year actual profit figures.

-In practice, this means that an established business in 2022 would pay cotisations on their declared 2020 income, which is regularised in the third quarter of 2020 when the 2020 figures have been declared and assessed!
+In practice, this means that an established business in 2024 would pay cotisations on their declared 2022 income and later regularised.

 You can read detailed information about the social security contributions payable in the first three years of a business at Starting a Business in France: Social Security Contributions